akmjoe/git-save/README.md

-# Git Create
+# Git Save

-Git plugin script to initialize a directory with readme.md and a license.
+Git plugin script to diff, commit and push origin master all in one command.

-## Getting Started

 ### Prerequisites